 Someone I met in AA told me to "stick with the winners".
 I have heard this several times since, and I know that this is absolutely true.
 Surround yourself with good people and you will find success.

 Hello!
 My name is Kate and I am co-owner of Otter House Recovery.
 Our journey on this path to sober living started when our son, Nick came home early from his freshman year of college with a heroin addiction.
 We, like so many parents out there, could not fathom how this had happened to our son who had grown up in a stable, loving home with everything he needed.
 It happens.
 The disease of addiction can affect anyone.

 I have a home in Asheville and also in Georgia with my husband, Jay, and our other two children who are still in school.
 I am an artist, designer and am involved in charity work and animal rescue.
+I have studied architecture, art and interior design and have worked for some prominent Architecture firms around the country.
 I am committed to giving back to the community that helped our son recover and find his path again.
 We saw the need for extended sober living after seeing our own son try to make the transition to work and school surrounded by non sober friends and family.
-He no longer needed intense treatment or an outpatient living environment, he needed sober roommates and structured living environment where he was kept accountable to his sobriety.
+He no longer needed intense treatment, he needed sober roommates and structured living environment where he was kept accountable to his sobriety.
 We will provide that environment with Otter House Recovery.